Smoothness of the diffusion coefficients for particle systems in continuous space: Abstract

 \section{Abstract}

 For a class of particle systems in continuous space with local interactions, we show that the asymptotic diffusion matrix is an infinitely differentiable function of the density of particles.
-Our method allows us to identify relatively explicit descriptions of the derivatives of the diffusion matrix in terms of the corrector.
+Our method allows us to identify relatively explicit descriptions of the derivatives of the diffusion matrix in terms of correctors.

 \textsc{MSC 2010:} 82C22, 35B27, 60K35.

 \textsc{Keywords:} interacting particle system, hydrodynamic limit, bulk diffusion matrix.